 The island of Lošinj has a long coastline with many beautiful beaches.

-One of the island’s best and most popular beaches is Veli Žal, located in Sunčana uvala (Sunny Bay), a 20-minute walk from the town centre.
-The beach has the Blue Flag title, which is an international award for clean sea and high quality service.
+One of the island’s best and most popular beaches is Veli Žal, located in Sunčana uvala (Sunny Bay), a 20-minute walk from the town center.
+The beach has the Blue Flag title, which is an international award for the clean sea and high-quality service.
 Veli Žal beach is pebbly with a nice entrance into the sea, which makes it perfect for families with children.
 It is also accessible for people with reduced mobility.
-The beach has showers, umbrellas, changing rooms, toilets and also offers rent a boat service.
+The beach has showers, umbrellas, changing rooms, toilets and also offers rent boat service.

 Krivica beach is situated next to Plieski bay, not far from Veli and Mali Lošinj.
 Being protected from wind of any kind, it is a real paradise for boaters.
 It is also accessible by boat, but by foot following Put Dupina as well, or by descending from the top of Mountain Sv.
 Ivan, easily reachable by road.
 Keep in mind that the beach is a short walk from Restaurant Balvanida, but no other facility whatsoever exists in the area.